• Pricing

 Need your PDF to look the same on every device?
 Or want to stop others from changing your file?
 Flattening your PDF is the answer.

-It locks everything in place — text, comments, and even signatures — so what you see is exactly what others get.
+It locks everything in place—text, comments, and even signatures—so what you see is exactly what others get.

 Not sure what flattening means or when to use it?
 No worries.
 We’ll explain what it is, why it matters, and how to flatten a fillable PDF in just a few clicks with Smallpdf.

-What Does it Mean to Flatten a PDF?
+What Does It Mean to Flatten a PDF?

 Once flattened, a PDF’s content cannot be edited or interacted with, meaning elements like form fields or comments will no longer be clickable or modifiable.